 We are on a short trip in Northern Georgia.
 I wanted to find a cabin in the woods away from everything so that we could totally relax with help from my CBD flower extracts for a few days.
-David wanted to try his hand at fly fishing.
-Trout Fishing in America is the name of a book by Richard Brautigan written in the 1960’s that became a cult classic for a generation of young people.
-We still have our copy on the bookshelf.
-The book had very little to do with trout fishing.
-But I liked Trout Fishing in America as the title to this post because it has everything to do with trout fishing.
+David, who is interested in adventure and watersports, has expressed a desire to try fly fishing.
+In the 1960s, Richard Brautigan wrote a book called Trout Fishing in America, which became a cult classic for a generation of young people.
+Despite having little to do with actual trout fishing, the book’s title is still relevant to David’s interest in the activity.

 We have trout streams all around us in North Carolina, but David has only fished them once or twice.
 Since the cabin we rented was on a trout stream, he decided to gear up and give it a try.
 This trip was supposed to be about complete relaxation after all.
 Notice the hot tub in the background.